If you’re an older resident, H&F Council’s independent Older People’s Commission wants to hear from you.

 The Older People’s Commission is made up of residents, volunteers, charities and healthcare experts.
 It is one of H&F Council’s nine resident-led commissions, which aim to put the community at the heart of decision-making in H&F.

 Bryan is joined by eight other commissioners from a wide range of backgrounds.
-You can find out more on the commission’s webpage.
+The commission’s interim report in March focused on isolation and loneliness.

 “We’re now building the commission’s recommendations into our work to reduce isolation and loneliness for all ages in H&F,” said Cllr Ben Coleman, Cabinet Member for Health and Adult Social Care.